bomonike/bomonike.github.io/anthropic-certs.md

    System Overhead: The system prompt and tools reserve almost 20k tokens (~10%).

    The more MCP servers are used, the more "MCP Tools" tokens are used.
 Each tool within an MCP server consumes token before it even starts.
+Each of several tools are usually a part of each MCP server.
+For example, Notion has a tool for
+      * create-pages
+      * create-comment
+      * update-page
+      * update-database
+      <br /><br />

    <a name="Cost"></a>